testersakage/mineclonia-jtest/mods/ITEMS/mcl_portals/README.md

 Created by maikerumine, Wuzzy and ryvnf.
 Code license: MIT License (see `LICENSE`).

-Texture license: See README.md in main MineClone 2 directory.
+Texture license: See README.md in main Mineclonia directory.

 `mcl_portals_teleport.ogg`
 	* License: [CC BY 3.0](http://creativecommons.org/licenses/by/3.0/)